 At the far end of the bridge, hikers leave the popular Lincoln Woods Trail and enter into the backcountry of the Pemigewasset Wilderness.
 The 45,000 acre Pemigewasset Wilderness is the largest designated wilderness area in the White Mountain National Forest.

-We hear a lot about how negative the logging era was.
-And there is no denying the destruction from this era.
+We read about all the negative impact from the late 19th and early 20th-century logging practices, and there is no denying the destruction done during this era.
 But we take for granted what the railroads left behind.
 And trestle 7 is a good example of this.
 Instead of letting the abutments from the second trestle waste away Forest Service has made good use of them.
 And the ending result is a unique piece of history incorporated into today’s trail system.